charlenelyu/pro-mern-stack/README.md

 - REST (representational state transfer) API
   - Resource based: resources are accessed based on a Uniform Resource Identifier (URI), also known as an *endpoint*.
   - HTTP methods as actions: to access and manipulate the resources, you use HTTP methods
+- GraphQL
+  - Field specification: in a REST API, specifying no fields of an object will return the entire object, while in GraphQL, it is invalid to request nothing.
+The properties of an object that need to be returned must be specified.
+  - Graph based: REST APIs are resource based, while GraphQL is graph based.
+This means that relationships between objects are naturally handled in GraphQL APIs.
+  - Single endpoint: GraphQL API servers have a single endpoint in contrast to one endpoint per resource in REST.
+  - Strongly typed: all fields and arguments have a type against which both queries and results can be validated.
+It's also possible to specify which fields and arguments are required and which others are optional.
+All this is done by the GraphQL schema language.
+  - Introspection: a GraphQL server can be queried for the types it supports.
+This let developers test and learn an API set quickly.
+- The About API: in this section, the goal is to implement a simple API called About that returns a string, as well as another API that lets us change the string.
+  - Install packages `graphql`, `apollo-server-express`
+  - Define the schema using the `type` keyword
+    - For the About API, the basic data type `String` is enough.
+    - GraphQL schema has two special types called `Query` and `Mutation`.
+All other APIs or fields are defined hierarchically under these two types, which are like the entry points into the API.
+A schema must have at least the `Query` type.
+    - In addition to specifying the type, the schema language has a provision to indicate whether the value is optional or mandatory.
+By default, all values are optional (i.e., they can be null), and those that require a value are defined by adding an exclamation character `!` after the type.
+    - Note that all arguments must be named, and all fields must have a type, and there is no void indicating that the field returns nothing.
+To overcome this, we can just use any data type and make it optional so that the caller does not expect a value.
+  - Define *resolvers* that can be called when fields are accessed
+    - The implementation of resolvers depends on the programming language we use.
+    - Each field needs to be resolved using a function of the same name as the field.
+  - Initialize the GraphQL server by constructing an `ApolloServer` object.
+The constructor takes in an object with at least two properties, `typeDefs` and `resolvers`, and returns a GraphQL server object.
+  - Install the Apollo Server as a middleware in Express using the `applyMiddleware()` method of the `ApolloServer` object.
+  - One tool called `Playground` is available by default as part of the Apollo Server and can be accessed simply by browsing the API endpoint (http://localhost:3000/ graphql).
+This tool helps us to explore the API.

+### troubleshooting

+- On **page 92**, the command for installing npm packages should be `npm install graphql@0 apollo-server-express@2.3`, which sets the dependencies for `apollo-server-express` to version 2.3+.
+Otherwise, there will be a `cannot find module` error when trying to start the server.

 ---